First Year Experience Main Menu

 Help is available – but you need to get it.

-Tutoring for math and physics is in Solms Hall.
-Help with your papers is in Lane Library.
+Tutoring for math and physics is in the Science Center.
+Help with your papers is in Lane Library and in Gamble Hall.
 Professors have office hours and can meet by appointment.
 But you need to seek it out – you need to get to the help yourself.
 At Armstrong, it’s expected (yes, EXPECTED) that you will use the help that’s out there.
 That’s why by the second week of class, the math labs are full of students, the writing center takes appointments and your classmates are forming study groups.

 Other help is available, from health and counseling services to exercise classes and intramural sports.